 No city in France has undergone such a dramatic image change as Marseille.
 Marseillais can now hold their own in conversations about Provence’s greatest city, formerly derided as a louche, uninteresting destination.
-A rash of investment – including the Panier quarter with its chic boutiques and gorgeous, Haussmannian-inspired architecture – new infrastructure projects and a revamped port area led to Marseille being selected as European Capital of Culture in 2013.
+A rash of investment – including the Panier quarter with its chic boutiques and gorgeous, Haussmannian-inspired architecture – new infrastructure projects and a revamped port area led to Marseille being selected as the European Capital of Culture in 2013.
 As you’ll discover, it’s an accolade that was justly deserved.

 However, by the 1st century BC, the Romans were wrestling control of France away from the Gauls.
 Massilia joined forces with Pompey the Great – a rival of Julius Caesar – yet Caesar’s forces triumphed and captured the settlement in 49 BC.
 Its importance declined as the Romans directed trade elsewhere, although the settlement did prosper overall, particularly as a center of Christianity in the Western Roman Empire.